hasham7861/hasham-portfolio-v2/README.md

 # How to host the website

-1. Must have node installed on system
+1. Must have node and sh installed on system
-2. Then type npm -v to see if npm is working
-3. Run the following commands in the server directory: npm install && npm run client-install
+3. Type the following in CLI `sh install.sh` in the root directory to install dependences
 4. To run the project.
-Type npm run dev insider  server directory
+Type `sh run.sh` in root directory